helenpeng04/helenpeng04.github.io/_posts/2024-12-07-relational-rule-learning-task-comprehension.md

 ---

 This project explores how understanding relational rules influences task mastery.
-By coding responses in Excel (correct, incorrect, partial) and analyzing the data in **R**, I examined the relationship between comprehension levels and task performance across different levels of task difficulty.
+By coding responses in **Excel** (correct, incorrect, partial) and analyzing the data in **R**, I examined the relationship between comprehension levels and task performance across different levels of task difficulty.
 When presenting to the lab, we were limited to one slide, so I omitted the methods since the audience was already familiar with them.
-However, I???ve included a methods slide here for context.
+However, I've included a methods slide here for context.

 **Collaborators**:
 *Julia Conti, Paulo Carvalho*